-As if this wasn’t moronic enough, this happens in Bannon’s view because apparently Western ideas, civilization and history are foreign and alien to everyone outside the United States — as if Marxism, fascism, capitalism and democracy have not permeated much, if not all, of the postcolonial modern world.
+As if this weren’t moronic enough, this happens in Bannon’s view because apparently Western ideas, civilization and history are foreign and alien to everyone outside the United States — as if Marxism, fascism, capitalism and democracy have not permeated much, if not all, of the postcolonial modern world.
 And because folks like Bannon alienate us (I am an immigrant too), we are unlikely to join any party but the one on the left because it is the only one that welcomes us in return.
 As an example, here is what Bannon stated about Muslims last year, some of whom entered Europe to flee a raging, devastating humanitarian conflict in Syria that has claimed an estimated 400,000 lives.

 “These are not Jeffersonian democrats…These are not people with thousands of years of democracy in their DNA coming up here.”